telerik/xaml-docs/controls/radcallout/features/popupusage/animations.md

 # Animations

-When placed inside a Popup element, you can add animations.
+When the __RadCallout__ is placed inside a Popup element, you can add animations.
 Through the __CalloutPopupSettings__ class, you can animate the showing and/or closing effect of the Popup.
 You can choose from a variety of built-in animations or create your custom animation effect so that you can add an additional look to the RadCallout.
 To add animation to the Popup, you just need to set the __ShowAnimationType__ and /or __CloseAnimationType__ property of the settings class.

 The complete customization of the RadCallout animation is done from the __CalloutPopupSettings__ class.
 Several properties can be used for this purpose.

 * __ShowAnimationDuration__: A property of type __double__ that gets or sets a duration of the animation when shown, in seconds.
-* __CloseAnimationDuration__: A property of type __double__ that gets or sets a duration of the animation when close, in seconds.
+* __CloseAnimationDuration__: A property of type __double__ that gets or sets a duration of the animation when closed, in seconds.

-* __ShowAnimationEasing__: A property of type __IEasingFunction__ that gets or sets gets or sets the easing function of the shown animation.
+* __ShowAnimationEasing__: A property of type __IEasingFunction__ that gets or sets the easing function of the shown animation.
-* __CloseAnimationEasing__: A property of type __IEasingFunction__ that gets or sets gets or sets the easing function of the close animation.
+* __CloseAnimationEasing__: A property of type __IEasingFunction__ that gets or sets the easing function of the close animation.

 * __ShowAnimationDelay__: A property of type __double__ that gets or sets a delay of the animation when shown, in seconds.
-* __CloseAnimationDelay__: A property of type __double__ that gets or sets a delay of the animation when close, in seconds.
+* __CloseAnimationDelay__: A property of type __double__ that gets or sets a delay of the animation when closed, in seconds.

-For this tutorial, we are going to show the RadCallout inside a Popup on a button click and add animate its opening and closing state.
+For this tutorial, we are going to show the RadCallout inside a Popup on a button click and animate its opening and closing state.
 First, we need to define our RadButton control and subscribe to its __Click__ event.

 #### __[XAML] Example 1: Defining RadButton__
 {{region xaml-radcallout-features-animations-0}}